ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 After collecting the Evidence of other Attesters, this local Verifier verifies them using Endorsements and Appraisal Policies (obtained the same way as any other Verifier), for evaluating these Attesters' trustworthiness.
-Then the Lead Attester's Attesting Environment collects the Attestation Results as claims and combines them into the final Evidence of the whole Composite Device which is sent off to the remote Verifier, which might treat the claims obtained from the local Attestation Results
+The Lead Attester's Attesting Environment collects the Attestation Results as claims and combines them into the final Evidence of the whole Composite Device which is sent off to the remote Verifier, which might treat the claims obtained from the local Attestation Results